odufour7/Shape/docs/source/api/program_listing_file_src_Agent.cpp.rst

        The fact that you are presently reading this means that you have had knowledge of the CeCILL license and that you accept its terms.

-       Agent.cpp contains the constructor of the agent class, as well as functions related to the agent's properties.
     */

    #include "Agent.h"

-   #include <utility>
    #include <vector>

    using std::vector;